pymc-devs/pymc/.github/ISSUE_TEMPLATE.md

-If you have questions about specific usecase, please post it to our discourse channel: https://discourse.pymc.io
+If you have questions about a specific use case, please post it to our discourse channel: https://discourse.pymc.io
-If you are not sure this is bug or not, please also post it on our discourse.
+If you are not sure whether this is a bug or not, please also post it on discourse.

 ## Description of your problem

 **Please provide a minimal, self-contained, and reproducible example.**

+**Please provide the full traceback.**

-**Please provide any additional information below**
+**Please provide any additional information below.**

 ## Versions and main components